 The Importance of Pre-Washing Fabric

 If you're working with fabric that is prone to shrinking, pre-washing it before cutting and sewing is essential.
-Pre-washing removes any shrinkage from the fabric, preventing the finished garment from becoming too small after the first wash.
+Also, pre-washing removes any shrinkage from the fabric, preventing the finished garment from becoming too small after the first wash.
 Pre-washing can also help to remove any excess dye or finishes from the fabric.

 Documenting Measurements